cerico/stores/LONGREAD.md

 ## Design

-basic. wanted to sort the images out and alignment, didnt show much of the data other than just the name of the product. is responsive on the index page, less so on in the individual project page
+very basic. wanted to sort the images out and alignment, didnt show much of the data other than just the name of the product. is responsive on the index page, less so on in the individual project page. no stylings on button or a heart showing if its in the collection. but the basics are there to build on, alignments etc

-happiness 5/10
+happiness 4/10

 ## Deployment